College of Science and Health > Academics > Psychology > Graduate Programs > Community Psychology (MA/PhD) > Community Psychology Program Highlights

 Students seated at a conference table

-The Community Psychology program collaborates with departments and centers within the university, such as the Center for Community Research, the McNair Scholars Program, the Center for Access and Attainment Research Lab, the DePaul Family and Community Services center and the Center for Urban Education, as well as with more than 50 nonprofit community based organizations, including:
+The Community Psychology program collaborates with departments and centers within the university, such as the Center for Community Research, the McNair Scholars Program, the Access & Attainment Research Lab, the DePaul Family and Community Services center and the Center for Urban Education, as well as with more than 50 nonprofit community based organizations, including:

 • Chicago Public Schools